- Acne is a chronic skin disease that is characterized by noninflamed comedones or inflamed lesions

 - Rinse thoroughly with lukewarm water and pat dry.

 As with any acne treatment, it can take weeks to months to see results.
 Results will also vary from person to person and are based on acne severity and if other acne-fighting agents are being used.
 As sulfur is a gentle treatment, it may also take longer to produce results compared to more conventional acne remedies.

 Safety and Side Effects

-Sulfur can react poorly in combination with prescription acne medications, resulting in irritation and increased sun sensitivity, so it’s important to consult your dermatologist before you begin a sulfur-based acne regimen.
+Sulfur can react poorly when combined with some prescription acne medications, resulting in irritation and increased sun sensitivity, so it’s important to consult your dermatologist before you begin a sulfur-based acne regimen.

 Using topical sulfur while pregnant

-Benzoyl peroxide is proven to be an effective acne medication; it functions similarly to sulfur in that it also removes dead cells from the surface of the skin while reducing the presence of bacteria
+Benzoyl peroxide is a proven effective acne medication; it functions similarly to sulfur in that it clears pores, removes dead cells and kills C. acnes; best for inflammatory acne

 Salicylic acid works similarly to benzoyl peroxide but is gentler on the skin.
-It removes dead skin cells and penetrates hair follicles to clear out the pores and prevent acne breakouts.
+It removes dead skin cells and penetrates hair follicles to clear plugs of debris and prevent acne breakouts; best for comedonal acne.

 Sulfur acne treatments can slough off dead skin cells and debris, and dry up excess oiliness, making it an effective treatment and preventative of whiteheads and blackheads which represent comedonal acne.